 This fiscal year the city will embark upon the largest project it has ever undertaken to rehabilitate the wastewater and stormwater drainage systems.
 In conjunction with the Kentucky Infrastructure Planning and Design Agency, along with Metropolitan Sewer District and other key players, all drainage systems within the city's 4.2 miles will be replaced.
 This is critical because portions of the system have been failing for several years.
 All dollars received from the American Rescue Plan have been allocated for this project and the city is committing some additional dollars to help secure the project.
-We anticipate that grant funding and other opportunities will exist to completely cover the costs of this potentially million-dollar project.
-This project could be ongoing for up to two years once it is started.
+We have worked diligently to access all funding available to assist in this project and have been awarded funding allocations from MSD and the State of Kentucky to ensure completion.
+This project will be ongoing for up to two years once it is started.
 The city will continue to look for all opportunities to welcome new businesses into the area to accelerate growth and continued success of the Lynnview Shopping Center.
-We are excited about the momentum of the Prosper Preston Project and the increased efforts to realign the Preston corridor with a plan to increase revenues and activities for both business and residential neighboring property owners.